mnazim/mnazim.github.io/content/writings/python-ecosystem-introduction.markdown

 You will often want to upgrade, downgrade and/or reinstall packages.
 It can be done with following commands.

     :::bash
-    $ sudo pip install simplejson --updrage         # Upgrade a package to the latest version from PyPI
+    $ sudo pip install simplejson --upgrade         # Upgrade a package to the latest version from PyPI
-    $ sudo pip install simplejson==2.2.1 --updrage  # Upgrade/downgrade a package to a given version
+    $ sudo pip install simplejson==2.2.1 --upgrade  # Upgrade/downgrade a package to a given version

 Now what if you want to install the development version of a package which is in a version control repository and not yet on PyPI. `pip` takes care of that as well, but before you can do that, you will need to install the version control systems itself.
 On Ubuntu, you will install as follows.